 At Speculation’s white mail-box – a cut-in-half forty-four gallon drum wired to a post – I turned off the highway onto the road to our homestead.
 Soon, the bike and I reached another gate.

 This one was a bit friendlier to the disabled and dying.
 It was made of curved pipe, sturdy wire mesh, swung on hinges from a post and was held shut by a chain.
 The motorbike stalled afresh as I took my hand off the throttle, though now I had less trouble unlatching the gate and swinging it open from my seat.
 There were now only two more gates left to open, one wire and one more swinging.

 Grunting with effort, I started the bike again and rode into another paddock.
 Another kilometre along the furrowed two-wheel track to our house, I came to the last wire gate.

 It was troublesome, but I managed to undo the loop and limply throw the gate into the dust, this time so feebly the barbed wires lay completely across the road.
 Too exhausted to move the gate out of the way, I just started the bike and risked roding straight over the top of the wires.
 Fortunately, the thick lumpy tyres did not puncture.

-The next paddock was the largest on ‘Speculation’.
-I was relieved to not need to open a gate now for a while.
+The next paddock was the largest on Speculation.
+I was relieved to now not need to open another gate.
 My clothes had begun to feel tight.
-I was later to discover I had developed a condition called ‘surgical emphysema’, in which the tissue of the body actually inflates with oxygen.
+I was later to discover I had developed a condition called subcutaneous emphysema, in which the tissue of the body actually inflates with oxygen.
 It seems that air was entering my body cavity between the two severed ends of my trachea.
 Gradually, I was expanding like a balloon.

 who art in heaven,